 Unifi’s Textile Takeback Program Aims to Change the Fate of Polyester

 In the past, obsolete fashion was cast into the dustbin of history.
 But legislation working its way through Europe and slowly making its way to the U.S. will soon require that garments find their way back into a circular marketplace rather than a landfill.
-Unifi is one of the companies leading the transition from a linear to a circular apparel economy, and recently the innovator in recycled and synthetic yarns announced a major expansion of its Textile Takeback program, which includes major partners such as H&M.
+Unifi is one of the companies leading the transition from a linear to a circular apparel economy, and recently the innovator in recycled and synthetic yarns announced a major expansion of its Textile Takeback program, which includes major partners.

 The initiative collects polyester-based fabric waste and, through a proprietary process, transforms it into a recycled resin that is in turn converted into REPREVE fiber.
 The macro plan is to help reduce the planet’s carbon footprint to offset global warming, but there’s a catch: The textiles must be 100 percent polyester, with no cotton, viscose or spandex blended in.
 While most apparel manufactured is polyester, only about 25 percent of it is pure, said Eddie Ingle, CEO of Unifi.